Six amazing movie scenes that almost didn’t happen

 1. Indiana Jones brings a gun to a knife fight (Raiders Of The Lost Ark)

-Instead, director Steven Spielberg originally intended for our hero to face-off against his opponent utilising his signature whip.
-However, star Harrison Ford was suffering from dysentery and wasn’t up for filming the elaborately choreographed fight.
-So, Spielberg and Ford decided on the spot that Indy would simply draw his revolver and a blow his enemy away, creating big screen gold in the process.
+Instead, director Steven Spielberg originally intended for our hero to face off against his opponent utilising his signature whip.
+However, star Harrison Ford caught dysentery and wasn’t up for filming the elaborately choreographed fight.
+So, Spielberg and Ford decided that Indy would simply draw his revolver and blow his enemy away, creating big screen gold in the process.

 What are your favourite amazing scenes that almost didn’t happen?
 Let me know in the comments below or on Twitter or Facebook!